Just What Is Common Sense?

 I’m a firm believer that people are basically good.1

-But that doesn’t mean that everyone is good or that everyone has your best interests in mind, particularly when it comes to the internet.
+But that doesn’t mean that everyone has your best interests in mind, particularly when it comes to the internet.

 It’s too easy, particularly in today’s connected and information-rich world, to spread misinformation as fact.
 We see it all the time.

-Misleading ads are only one blatant example.
-Misleading ads pre-date the internet by decades, if not hundreds of years.
-It’s just that today’s technology often makes it difficult to distinguish snake oil from valuable and effective medication unless we’re careful.
+Misleading ads are only one example.
+Misleading ads predate the internet by hundreds of years.
+It’s just that today’s technology can make it difficult to distinguish snake oil from valuable and effective medication unless we’re careful.

-The internet can also supply us with a wealth of information to help us separate over-inflated claims from reality.
+The internet can teach us how to separate overinflated claims from reality.

 It can also provide us with even more misinformation.

 “It’s on the internet, so it must be true” is one of those statements everyone laughs at because it’s so blatantly wrong, it’s laughable.
-Common sense tells us that because something is on the internet has absolutely no bearing on its accuracy.
-Yet we see people act as if it is, believing random and misleading statements from vague sources with less-than-altruistic agendas.
+Common sense tells us that because something is on the internet has no bearing on its accuracy.
+Yet people believe random and misleading statements from vague sources with less-than-altruistic agendas.

-With information coming at you from so many random directions from sources both reliable and unreliable, it’s critical that we not believe everything we read just because it’s been formatted attractively2 on a site that looks authoritative.
+With information coming at you from so many random directions from both trustworthy and unreliable sources, it’s critical that we not believe everything we read just because it’s been formatted attractively2 on a site that looks authoritative.

 And that brings us to the most important point of all.